drweb86/dotnet-ftps-server/README.md

 | Users[].Read                            | Yes       |               | Can user read folder contents and download files.                               |
 | Users[].Write                           | Yes       |               | Can user create, upload, write, delete, rename operations on files and folders. |

-If certificate is not specified, self-signed certificate will be created and stored in %appdata%\FtpsServerLibrary\Certificates.
+If certificate is not specified, self-signed certificate will be created and stored in %localappdata%\FtpsServerLibrary\Certificates.

 ### Method 2: Command-Line Arguments